Kehvarl/roguelikedev-2021/Progress_Log.md

     * For a specific Monster
     * For a list of Monsters

+### Status effects
+* Implemented a color-change potion that changes the player's colors
+* Next we will make that color-change a status effect with a duration.
+When the effect runs out, the color will revert to its original shade.

 ## Ideas awaiting experimentation
 * Dijkstra Map Stuff
   * Use to have creatures move towards goals